yodkwtf/data-structures-and-alogrithms/README.md

 # Data Structures and Algorithms

-A collection of all the code samples, notes, and exercises created while learning data structures and algorithms.
+A collection of all the code samples, notes, exercises and resources collected while learning Data Structures and Algorithms.

 ## Contents